 Despite the difficulties of repricing on eBay, there are an increasing number of eBay repricing tools available.
-The developer of dedicated eBay repricer Price Spectre, NullApps, has explained in the Web Retailer forum and on their own site how they are able to reprice on eBay – by supplementing catalog listings with keyword matching.
+The developer of dedicated eBay repricer Price Spectre, NullApps, has explained how they are able to reprice on eBay – by supplementing catalog listings with keyword matching.
 A newer approach to the problem of eBay repricing is the use of artificial intelligence techniques to identify matching products, as used by StreetPricer.

 Not a lot of eBay sellers think about repricing tools, but they should.
 If you are selling new items, have a condition to only monitor new items and don’t go against auction items – just monitor fixed price.
 You might run into some listings that are incorrect, so look in your system to see if there are any issues or errors once in a while.
 As long as you set it up correctly the first time, you shouldn’t have any issues.

 Carlo Silva, CEO, 2nd Office

 eBay’s default sort order for search results is Best Match. eBay have been honing the Best Match algorithm since 2008, and although it has not been analyzed to the same extent as winning the Buy Box on Amazon, there is expert opinion and seller observations indicating that quite similar factors are considered, such as:

 - Outstanding resolution cases or policy compliance notices.

 - Free shipping and a buyer-friendly returns policy.

 - Historical sales volume.